TheDMSGroup/mautic-eb/README.md

 Custom dependencies can be included in a root composer.custom

-### Quick local setup
+### Local setup
+Pretty much the same as working with Mautic core:

-1. Set up local host at http://mautic.loc that points to `./mautic`
+1. Set up local host at http://mautic.loc that points to `./mautic` (not to the root of this repository).
-2. Create a `./mautic/.env` file containing your local database credentials.
-3. Run: `composer install` to get all the dependencies together.
+2. Run: `composer install` to get all the dependencies together.
-5. Run: `composer db-setup-dev` to create your local database.
+3. Browse to http://mautic.loc and go through the standard setup.

+### Traditional deployment (from local)
+Should you not wish to use Travis to deploy for you, you can do it manually from your local machine:

+* Make sure you've set up the *Requirements* above.
+* run `bash ./scripts/build.sh`
+* run `eb init` if you haven't already.
+* run `eb deploy`

 #### Local tips and commands

+* Important: Do not run `composer install` from within the `./mautic` folder, only in the root project folder.
 * `composer cc` to clear all Mautic/Symfony caches.
-* `composer custom` to update symlinks for all customizations to mautic core.
+* `composer custom` to update symlinks for all customizations to mautic core (from mautic_eb and mautic_custom).
-* `composer less` to compile LESS styles (should you need to extend the core styles).
+* `composer less` to compile LESS styles (should you need to extend or modify the core styles using SCSS).
-* `composer assets` to regenerate core CSS and JS files for deployment.
+* `composer assets` to regenerate core CSS and JS files for deployment (should you need to modify core JS or SCSS).
 * `composer test` to run the full codeception suite.
-* The file `composer.custom` can be created to pull in third-party dependencies and customizations without altering this repo.
+* The file `composer.custom` can be created for third-party dependencies/plugins/customizations
-* Do not run `composer install` from within the `./mautic` folder, only in the root project folder.

-### Additional Plugins
+### Additional Plugins / Customizations

 Need to process a million new contacts every day?
 Need to add a custom integration every day, without writing code?

 These are the kinds of requirements we have on the bleeding edge of Performance Marketing.
 With that in mind, we are actively working on some [additional plugins](https://github.com/thedmsgroup?q=mautic&type=public) to augment this build.
-Eventually we hope these can be robust enough to make their way into core.
-For now, we can access and test them by renaming `composer.custom.dist` to `composer.custom` and running `composer install`.
+You can access them all at once by renaming `composer.custom.dist` to `composer.custom` and running `composer install`.

-### Multisite *(work in progress)*

-You may need to run several "sites" off of the same Elastic Beanstalk cluster.
-This isn't likely a common need, we just wanted to make sure there was *some* room made for this.
-More documentation incoming.

-If you go multisite you'll need.
-Your database structure in RDS will look like this:

-    mautic_eb_multi     - Database mapping hostnames to sites, based on [this](https://gist.github.com/heathdutton/46fc4514d8372cdda26b61cc0fe6a0cd). mautic_eb_site_0    - Default first site in the cluster. mautic_eb_site_1    - Second site... and so on.

-Multisite environment variables:

-    EB_MULTI            - Set to true to enable multisite (off by default).